FOLK PLAYS of ENGLAND

 Such customs are frequently the preserve of one sex only, and this one seems to have been confined to men; with one of them dressed as a woman (the Man/Woman or She-male) seemingly an important character.

 It has been suggested that the three types of play originate from the same basic primitive ritual and represent different stages in its slow development through the centuries.
 The sword play which was common in Northern Europe and elsewhere could be the earliest form and the hero-combat play the latest.
-Plays having similarities with the wooing plays have been collected in Northern Greece.
+Plays having similarities with the wooing plays that have been collected in Northern Greece.

 Obviously St. George cannot go all that far back in time and we do not know what characters the play had before his advent.
 Likely contenders are some of those who now appear rather oddly at the end of the play – the Sweeper, the She-male, the Man-with-the-Club-and-Ladle, etc.